-Proprietary sites generally require a fee, if you want to scrape them.
+Proprietary sites generally require a fee, if you want to crawl them.
 As for registration sites, they require a login-id and password.
 A bot can index script code, but it can’t always depict what the script actually does.
 Dynamic websites’ data is created on demand and have no existence prior to the query and limited existence afterward.
 If you ever noticed an interesting link in a social media site or on a news site but found that the link was inaccessible later on, then you have encountered an ephemeral web site.
 Most of the formats, not indexable before like pdfs are easily indexed now.

 However, the most valuable deep learning resource of all are searchable databases.
 There are a huge number of secure databases with information worth billions.
 But they are all mostly un-scrapable.
 They serve as a back-end to front-end search bars in various sites- Sites which will let you view a part of the data at one go, but never the whole.